They inspired, supported—and sometimes suffered in silence. It’s time we heard the stories of the composers’ wives.

 Her marriage, in 1840, to the composer Robert Schumann brought with it immeasurable joys.
 But it also brought hindrances to what could have been an even more successful composing and performing career for the 21-year-old Clara.
 Marriage brought with it domestic responsibilities and various health problems during.
 In some ways more grievous was the fact that she could now not practise her beloved piano while Robert was busy composing.

 These sacrifices didn't quite flow both ways, either: Robert was not to keen to break off from his composing labours in order to chaperone Clara on the concert tours that would have so helped to burnish her reputation.
+After Robert's death, with seven surviving children to support, she returned to concert performances, with an arduous touring and performing schedule.

 Clara Schumann's greatest legacy, besides the incalculable support she provided for her gifted but brittle husband, is the new path she forged in piano-playing.
 She can be said to have initiated a new style of pianism that prided expression, feeling and what the Germans term innigkeit (a kind of poignant intimacy of feeling) over virtuosic fireworks.

-5. Alice Elgar: the support system who was neglected in the composer's music
+5. Alice Elgar: a neglected support system

 Creatively, this good wife was shunted sideways in Elgar’s most autobiographical music, as Pauline never was in Strauss’s.
 It probably says much for the Edwardian supremacy of the male that ‘C.A.E.’ is the first, delicate but melancholy portrait of the Enigma Variations while its heart and soul is AJ Jaeger, ‘Nimrod’, the tubercular employee at Novello’s music publisher to whom Elgar confided so many of his innermost thoughts as well as his artistic ones.